 1966: Small Faces released “All Or Nothing.”
 The single later became the band’s only #1 on the UK chart.

-1969: George Harrison brought his Moog synthesizer—one of the first to be manufactured—into EMI’s London studios as the Beatles neared the end of recording of their Abbey Road album.
+1969: George Harrison brought his Moog synthesizer—one of the first to be manufactured—into EMI’s London studios as the Beatles neared the end of recording their Abbey Road album.

-1972: Chicago entered the Billboard Hot 100 with “Saturday in the Park,” the first single from the band’s fourth studio LP, Chicago V. It became the group’s sixth top 10 hit on the chart and their highest-charting song yet, reaching #3.
+1972: Chicago entered the Billboard Hot 100 with “Saturday in the Park,” the first single from the band’s fourth studio album, Chicago V. It became the group’s sixth top 10 hit on the chart and their highest-charting song yet, reaching #3.

 1972: A reissue of The Moody Blues’ single “Nights in White Satin,” originally released in 1967, entered the Billboard Hot 100.
 The initial release reached #19 in the UK and failed to enter the US pop charts, but the reissue made it to #9 in the UK, #2 on the Hot 100, became their first #1 on the Cash Box chart, and earned a gold record.